Belvedere Palace – tickets, prices, discounts, hours, must see

 Upper Belvedere tickets give you access to the permanent collection and Marble Hall.

 Lower Belvedere tickets give you access to the temporary exhibitions, palace stables, palace gardens, and the Orangery.
-You do not get access to the audio guide in this ticket.
+However, this ticket does not include access to the audio guide.

-These tickets are great for families as children below 18 get in for free, and adult tickets are also at reasonable prices.
+These tickets are great for families, as children under 18 get in for free, and adult tickets are also reasonably priced.

 Ticket Prices